Class AudioCue

 playback (volume, pan, speed) operate at the instance level.
 When

-using the factory method to create an AudioCue
+using the factory method to create an AudioCue, the

 maximum number of simultaneously playing instances to be supported